dzakiazhari/daily-payslips-generator/README.md

 ### Dependencies

-The input_determined.py script requires the following Python packages:
+The scripts require the following Python packages:

 - csv
 - datetime
 - typing
 - pathlib
 - pandas
+- prompt-toolkit

 You can install them using pip: